derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/07/2024 16:17:48 : 3 Database Admins walked into a NoSQL bar.
+26/07/2024 16:18:03 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How to explain the movie Inception to a programmer?
-When you run a VM inside another VM, inside another VM ... everything runs real slow!
+How do you generate a random string?
+Put a first year Computer Science student in Vim and ask them to save and exit.
 <!-- replace-with-joke ends -->